California Psalms

 effortlessly.
 And as for the poet’s preference for overwork, that’s easily explained:

-a well-known opinion holds poetic natures convoluted
+a known opinion holds poetic natures convoluted

 and souls arrogant who always push for blind refutation